VBradCulbertson/Twitter-Trend-Analysis-NLP/README.md

 WeLoveTheEarth.json - Raw JSON from Twitter API (trending topic)

 Twitter Trend Analysis.ipynb - Python in Jupyter Notebook with markdown
+    (** Notebook contains longer than usual outputs of raw data, scroll to the midpoint of the file for the more interesting code.**)